Course Prerequisite

 Pre-Course Learning

 This program includes an assignment to familiarize yourself with specific topics and tie them to your own challenges and context.
 This assignment provides a starting point for discussions, class exercises, and lessons with other participants and the instructor.
+You will also complete our Understanding Educational Objectives (EO) on-demand virtual course to build the foundation of the types of knowledge and cognitive processes referenced throughout the live-online / in person portion of the program.

 Day 1